knolga/fastlane-plugin-code_static_analyzer/README.md

 ## Important
 - You can configure rubocop analyzer by creating configuration file `.rubocop.yml` in your project (more about rubocop configuration http://rubocop.readthedocs.io/en/latest/cops/)
 - All paths should be relative to work directory.
+- Clang-format tool have to be installed on your machine to use clang analyzer

 ### Specific for copy paste analyzer (CPD)
 - PMD have to be installed on your machine (http://pmd.sourceforge.net/snapshot/usage/installing.html)